Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Having established that, in this context, an XGBoost model trained with eight features performs best, we now proceed to analyze the factors driving its predictions.
 Here, we plot the classification outputs as a function of the top three features.

-Because the previous candidate catalogs contained only LAB objects, we need to re-run the classification to include non-LAB sources.
-The original LOO analysis code omitted these non-LAB entries from the ~2 million original objects.
-The updated code reconstructs this catalog and appends the missing sources, since the master catalog excludes the negative training class.
+Because the previous candidate catalogs contained only positive class predictions (i.e., LAB candidates), we need to re-run the classification to include non-LAB sources.
+The original LOO CV analysis code omitted these non-LAB entries from the candidate catalogs, therefore in the code below we generate a catalog containing the negatively-classified objects (i.e., OTHER candidates).

 .. code-block:: python